Get 15% Welcome Bonus on your first deposit.

 Nasdaq 100 vs Dow Jones: Which Index Suits Your Style?

 When traders talk about “the markets,” they’re usually talking about one of two big U.S. indices that shape most of the action every day: the Nasdaq 100 and the Dow Jones Industrial Average.
+Both are iconic.
+Both influence global markets.
+Both offer amazing trading opportunities.
+But they behave very differently - almost like two athletes with completely different personalities.
+If you’ve ever wondered:

 • Should I trade the Nasdaq or the Dow?